 Gurudev showed respect to everyone he met.
 He was courteous, patient, and compassionate to those who came to the sthan for help and guidance.
 He was so gracious and loving that everyone thought he loved and cared more for them than others.

 The mahaguru was always mindful of the religious beliefs of those who came to visit the sthan.
 His tolerance, compassion, and humility left an indelible impression on everyone who met him.
 “My job here is to serve everyone who comes to the sthan, no matter what they feel about me or how they behave with me”, he once told a disciple.
 If someone was rude or obnoxious towards him, he would not react adversely.
 Nikku ji recalls, “Gurudev was very forgiving and would never discriminate.
 If a person with negative vibes came to meet him, he would tend to that person with love and care and solve the person’s problems.
 And I think this is the most difficult task.
 If anyone abuses us, we are ready to fight them right then and there.
 Gurudev, on the other hand, was not like that.
 Everyone was the same to him.”

 DETACHMENT AND ROLE-PLAY

 Gurudev role-played affection to perfection.
 He manipulated us into believing he loved us more than the others.
 The truth is he loved everyone equally but without an iota of emotion.
-Watching him taught me to look at all my relationships through the lens of duty, and what a lesson that was!
+Observing him taught me to view all my relationships through the lens of duty, and what a lesson that was!
 Practising detachment from the outcome of a deed helped make seva a habit.
 That meant there was no joy to be found in it and no pain to be felt while doing it.
 It was a duty that needed to be carried out without emotion and with utmost humility.